barryclark/jekyll-now/Real-Estate-Photography.md

 permalink: /photography/
 ---

 > My camera in the sky can capture incredible images of properties.
-Allow these images to load, I uploaded the highest resolution I possibly could and it may take time to load in your browser depending on your internet. _Wi-fi reccomended on your phone if you do not have an unlimited data plan_.
 This page is a photo album from one location.

 ### From above: